 School of Sport and Wellbeing

-Dr Chris Carling is a Senior Research Fellow within the Institute of Coaching and Performance.
-Chris is supervisor on the DProf programme.
-He is also an active research member of staff publishing articles related to match performance, player recovery and injury and athlete development in elite sport.
+Dr Christopher Carling is Course Leader for the Professional Doctorate in Elite Performance and Senior Lecturer within UCLan’s Institute of Coaching and Performance.
+He has extensive experience providing applied sports science support services in high-profile international elite sport settings and is an active research member of staff publishing articles related to player match performance, recovery and injury and development in elite football and rugby.

 Research Activities: Injury, fitness, recovery, match performance and youth development in elite soccer and rugby union.